Causes and Simple Remedies for Red Eyes

 Exposure to computer screens

 - This is also another one of the most common causes of red eyes.
 Light from these devices – including cell phones – is very harmful for the eyes.
-They become irritated, overworked, and even lose their sharpness…it is absolutely necessary that you take small breaks when working on the computer.
+They become irritated, overworked, and even lose their sharpness…it is absolutely essential that you take small breaks when working on the computer.

 Remedies for caring for and treating your eyes